Poker Books: A Proven Way to Improve Your Game

 Dr. Patricia Cardner’s Positive Poker, is an in-depth examination of the psychological aspects of all elements of poker.
 It is essential reading for anyone who wants to improve their play.

-“Discussions of great players’ characteristics resemble religious arguments: People have strong opinions, but no solid evidence.
-Dr. Cardner’s research provides that evidence, and the picture is surprisingly complicated.
-If you’re willing to workhard to become a great player, read this book.”
+As per poker psychologist Dr. Al Schoonmaker, “Discussions of great players’ characteristics resemble religious arguments: People have strong opinions, but no solid evidence.
+Dr. Cardner’s research provides that evidence, and the picture is surprisingly complicated.”